-Hi.
-It’s Lois at Recipe Idea Shop, telling you about one of my Christmas candies, Walnut Joy Candy.
+I usually only make candy at Christmastime, and then I give most of it away.
+If I didn’t, I would eat every last piece of this Walnut Joy Candy because it’s so good.
 It’s a cross between fudge and an Almond Joy Bar (commercial candy).
 I prefer walnuts instead of almonds, and so did my Mom.

-My mom made tons of candy at Christmastime.
+My mom made tons of candy during the holidays.
 She made Fudge, Heavenly Hash and Sea Foam.
 Sea Foam is my favorite, but I have not been able to learn how to make it, perhaps because the humidity in Virginia is higher than it is in Wisconsin.
 She always said it had to be cold outside for it to turn out.
 If you know how to make Sea Foam, teach me how!

-Fudge and Heavenly Hash, on the other hand, are not very difficult to make.
+Fudge and Heavenly Hash, on the other hand, are not especially difficult to make.

 Walnut Joy Candy evolved from Heavenly Hash.
 I’m not a big fan of marshmallows, so instead of using marshmallows, I substituted coconut.
 Wow!
 I love it.
 And it’s so easy to make.

 I love this candy.
-And I think you’re gonna wanna eat this.
+And I think you’re gonna wanna eat some, too.

 Walnut Joy Candy